mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

 `Usage: alter service <service> <key> <value>`

 To display the service parameters, execute `show service <service>`.
-The following list of parameters can be altered at runtime:
+Some routers support runtime configuration changes to all parameters.
+Currently all readconnroute, readwritesplit and schemarouter parameters can be changed at runtime.
+In addition to module specific parameters, the following list of common service parameters can be altered at runtime:

 [
     "user",